ICSC-CN-HPC-Spoke-4-Earth-Climate/documentation/docs/source/1_introduction.rst

 the creation of a
 `GitHub Organization <https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations>`_
 is considered more appropriate.

 A GitHub Organization acts as a shared account for multiple repositories, with a unique name and branding.
 It allows administrators to assign roles and manage access to resources in a structured way.

-A GitHub Organization acts as a shared account for multiple repositories, with a unique name and branding.
-It allows administrators to assign roles and manage access to resources in a structured way.
 This solution allows individual working groups to organize their repositories according to specific needs, while leaving control of the overall structure and organization